 The following table shows all recovered part numbers, either from their NATO Stock Numbers or from the catalogue excerpt retained by RS that was annotated with their own part numbers.
 Thus far, no service manuals have been obtained with part numbers in.

-As of March 2019, the following types are still available; for a small one-off order, they are $10.50 each, and $4.95 each for an unspecified larger quantity.
+By March 2019, only the following types remained available; for a small one-off order, they were $10.50 each, and $4.95 each for an unspecified larger quantity.

 The following table lists directly observed examples (rather than catalogue listings), and their specific characteristics.